barryclark/jekyll-now/codebreaker/_posts/2018-03-24-CodeBreaker-Task-6-Part-2.md

 ![_config.yml]({{ site.baseurl }}/images/Codebreaker/Task_6/memory_scrap.png)

 The highlighted portion is the second message the bot received.
 It took me a little while to figure this out, but unfortunately this bot has handled a message after the bridge was enabled.
-Part of the beginning of message that was sent to enable the bridge is missing.
+Part of the beginning of the message that was sent to enable the bridge is missing.
 If we assume that the second message started overwriting at the beginning of the first message, we can narrow down what is missing.
 The MQTT topic should be the same length, next we can run through the code in IDA and restore the remaining part of the message.

-The incoming function will set a ptr a string from the beginning of the message data, and which is used after the dispatch function.
+The incoming function will set a ptr to a string from the beginning of the message data, which is then used after the dispatch function.
 The string is passed to prepend\_uuid() and is most likely the uuid.
 This can also be verified from the server code where the uuid used there are also 32 chars long.
 Next the bot will try to unpack the data sent to it, by calling umsgpack\_fixarray_binbin.
 This function will call umsgpack\_fixarray\_bins to unpack 2 bins.
 Following the umsgpack\_fixarray\_bins function, we can see it is checking for a byte between 0x90-0x9f which corresponds to fixarray.
 It then checks to ensure the number of bins found is the same as the number expected.

 ![_config.yml]({{ site.baseurl }}/images/Codebreaker/Task_6/umsgpack_0x9X.png)